OpenGridForum/DFDL/ISO-process/ISO-PAS-Explanatory-Report-For-OGF-DFDL.md

 A working group was established at the Global Grid Forum (which later became the Open Grid Forum) in 2003 to create a specification for such a language.
-This specification progressed through the OGF process starting as a workgroup 'informational' draft, then entering the OGF 2-stage process for "Recommendation Track" documents in 2011 by becoming an official OGF Proposed Recommendation in 2011.
+This specification progressed through the OGF process starting as a workgroup 'informational' draft, then entering the OGF 2-stage process for "Recommendation Track" documents by becoming an official OGF Proposed Recommendation in 2011.
 As of February 2021 the specifcation was advanced to the final status of OGF Full Recommendation.
 (The OGF process is described in [OGF GFD 152](https://ogf.org/documents/GFD.152.pdf)